george-hawkins/arf-drone/docs/transmitter-getting-started.md

 To get OpenTX Companion go to [OpenTX.org](http://www.open-tx.org/) and then to the _News_ section, click on the link to the latest OpenTX 2.2.0 RC (RC18 at the time of writing).
 Go to the bottom of the resulting page and click on the link for the OpenTX Companion version for your system (Window, Mac or Linux).

-Note: OpenTX Companion is installed like any other application on Windows or Mac - on Linux it's still easy but requires installing the releases PPA for OpenTX first - see [`opentx-companion-on-ubuntu.md`](opentx-companion-on-ubuntu.md) for more details.
+Note: OpenTX Companion is installed like any other application on Windows or Mac - on Linux it's still easy but requires installing the releases PPA for OpenTX first - see [`opentx-companion-on-ubuntu`](opentx-companion-on-ubuntu.md) for more details.

+TODO: update instructions to just use the `.deb` rather than bothering with the PPA.

 TODO: normally I wouldn't recommend an RC release but it's actually a prerelease version of 2.2.0 that comes on the Q X7 and 2.2.X is the first version that comes with direct support for the Q X7.
 Once 2.2.0 stable is out update this section telling people to go to Downloads (where stable versions are) rather than to New and an RC release.